 The daily routine, and even drudgery, of life sometimes beats our dreams out of us, a little bit at a time.
-Before we know it, we’ve lost the drive we once propelled us to achieve our goals.
+Before we know it, we’ve lost the drive that helped us stay inspired to achieve our goals.

 Inspiration is what drives creativity, innovation and progress of all types.
 Inspired people design a better mousetrap, create iconic works of art and lead businesses that radically transform marketplaces.
 One of the best ways to keep making consistent progress is to keep the fires of inspiration stoked.
 There are a lot of ways to accomplish this.
 Start with the following five tips.